 Many university students are offered the opportunity to do a least one internship during their studies.
-Whether it’s an optional or compulsory part of your course, choosing to do an internship abroad is the best way to practise a language and gain experience in a field.
+Whether it’s an optional or compulsory part of your course, choosing to do an internship abroad is a fantastic way to practise a language and gain experience in a field.
 Having an internship in a French company on your CV will also make a real difference if you’re planning to work in France in the future!

 When looking for an internship in France, websites such as www.letudiant.fr are very useful, listing lots of internship offers that you can organise according to area and the field you’re hoping to work in.
 Another method of research is to go on the websites of companies that often offer specific programmes that you can apply to.
 Otherwise, you can always send speculative applications.
 Remember to accurately translate your CV and covering letter into French!

 Once you’ve been offered an internship, the next step is to get an internship agreement (convention de stage) signed by the host company, your educational institution and yourself.
 This document is very important as it specifies the internship period as well as your role, working hours and pay.
 According to French law, it is obligatory to pay interns if the duration of the internship is two months or more.
-Currently the minimum payment is €508.20 per month for a full-time internship – from September 2015 it will be €554.40.
+Currently the minimum payment is €3.75 per hour.

 When everything is done and you’ve finally arrived in France, it’s time to prepare for your first day as an intern!
-It’s natural to be excited but don’t forget to be on time and dress properly, as you’re now entering the professional world.
+It’s natural to be excited but don’t forget to be on time and dress professionally, as you’re now entering the professional world.
 On the first day you’ll meet your manager who will look after you throughout the internship.
 Do not hesitate to ask questions, it shows your interest for the company and motivation to speak French.

 Over the course of the internship, you’ll gradually be given more responsibility and will have the opportunity to become integral part of the team.
 Compulsory internships often end with an evaluation such as a report in which you’ll present your achievements and what you gained from the experience.